Mortgage

 USDA loans are available to homebuyers looking to buy rural properties in designated areas.
 Like VA loans, USDA loans allow you to buy a home with 0% down.

 First-time homebuyer programs make homeownership more attainable with low down payment and credit score requirements.
-Conventional and FHA loans allow you to buy a home with a down payment under 3.5%, and FHA loans have low credit score minimums.
+Conventional and FHA loans allow you to buy a home with a down payment of as little as 3.5%, and FHA loans have low credit score minimums.

 Other loans, like USDA and VA loans, allow you to buy a home without a down payment, but their eligibility requirements are more restrictive.